Dimasalang Street

 The entire route is designated as National Route 162 (N162) of the Philippine highway network and a component of Radial Road 8 of the Metro Manila arterial road system.

+The bridge over the Philippine National Railways track is scheduled to be repaired between August and December 2025 by the Department of Public Works and Highways.
+However, the mayor of Manila, Isko Moreno, opposed the repair, citing that it was not coordinated with the city government.

 Landmarks

+This is from its north end at the junction with Blumentritt Road to its south end on its junction with Lacson Avenue: